cpdt/swordio/README.md

 ## Credits

-The first version of Swordio, as well as the Javascript interpreter, were created by ctdp.
+The first version of Swordio, as well as the Javascript interpreter, were created by cpdt.

 The language is inspired by a similar esoteric language, [Marbelous](https://github.com/marbelous-lang/marbelous.py) created by cjfaure with the aid of Martin Büttner, Nathan Merrill, overactor, sparr, githubphagocyte, es0124, and Visual Melon.